PORT AUGUSTA PROJECT

 Port Augusta: our first big renewables project in the Australian market

 Iberdrola group is working on what will be its first large renewable energy development in Australia: the Port Augusta complex.
-This is a hybrid facility which will include a wind farm and a photovoltaic plant providing a total installed capacity of 317 MW.
-This project marks the culmination of its entry into the Australian market.
+This is a hybrid facility which will include a wind farm and a photovoltaic plant providing a total installed capacity of 320 MW.
+This project marks the culmination of the company's entry into the Australian market.

 State of South Australia (Australia)

 Iberdrola group is putting the final touches to its entry into a new energy market, Australia, which has significant potential for renewable energy projects, most notably wind, solar, hybrid and storage solutions.